prasanna12510/gamesparks-docs/MARKDOWN/SDK Center/JavaScript SDK.md

 ## Initialising the SDK

-There are two initialisation methods in the SDK, one for using the preview servers (for your internal use and testing) and another for the live players.
+There are two initialization methods in the SDK, one for using the preview servers (for your internal use and testing) and another for the live players.
 It's important that you don't try to use the preview servers for your live players because the preview servers have a limit of 50 concurrent connections for each game.

 Firstly, you need to create a GameSparks object: